Featured

 Until recently, cooling water storage was pretty expensive, in the $60,000 – $150,000 per tonne range.
 Then in the early 2000s cooling technology companies produced what was initially a way to cool lawns.
 However, they were subsequently instructed to focus on cooling the likes of aircraft and ships.
 After years of experimenting with new coolers, the technology contained in the coolers dominating the market started to be deployed on power plants.

-More recently, companies have started using the developed systems to cool boilers, and Cool Energy has now invented a storage solution for air conditioning that is similar to cooling towers.
+More recently, companies have started using the developed systems to cool boilers, and certain companies have now invented a storage solution for air conditioning that is similar to cooling towers.
 It may be some time before you see the coolers in your garage, but when you see them, you’ll be happy you don’t have to pay a cent for the cooling that would otherwise have cost you $150 per tonne.

 How Does It Work?